M3L6H/dotfiles-ai/README.md

 This will update the nix-daemon with the tokens needed to download models.

 After that, the module can be enabled.

+### additional-models

+Additional can be added with the `modules/extraModels.nix` file.

 ## development